 Platinum - Is the top division in our Highlander and 6v6 leagues.
-Players should have multiple seasons of mid to higher level competitive TF2 experience.
+Players should have mid to higher level competitive TF2 experience.
 Rosters are expected to be a mix of players with experience on established Gold and Platinum teams and players from high Silver teams.

 Gold - Is the top division in our 4v4 league.
 Rosters are expected to be a mix of players with experience on established Gold teams and high Silver teams.

-Steel - Is the lowest “skill division.”
-Rosters are expected to be a mix of players with experience on low Silver teams and established Steel teams.
-Teams are permitted to have no more than 3 Silver players from teams with established records (3+ legitimate wins) in a single season over the past 3 completed seasons and current season.
+Steel - Is the lowest skill division for teams with no competitive experience or teams that could not secure 3+ legitimate wins in Silver in a prior season.
+Rosters are expected to be a mix of players with experience on low Silver teams, established Steel teams and new teams.
+Teams are permitted to have no more than 2 Silver players from teams with established records (3+ legitimate wins) in a single season over the past 3 completed seasons and current season.
 Teams are not permitted to have any players with established experience in Platinum or Gold.
 ESEA-I and ETF2L Premiership players are not permitted to play in Steel.
 See rule 3.2 for more information.

 3.2 Invite/Premiership Player Limit - Each league and division has a set limit to the number of Invite/premier players allowed on a team's roster.
 We define Invite/Premiership as any player in ESEA-I or ETF2L Premiership participating in the current season and prior 3 seasons of these respective leagues.
 For limits by league and division please refer to the grid below.

 |Division||NA HL||EU HL||6v6||4v4|